1. Chef Winston’s Modern Japanese example menu:

 Does a dégustation menu get served individually?

 Yes!
-Each individual at the dining table will be served 12 dishes to explore and enjoy on their own.
+Each individual at the dining table will be served 12 different dishes to explore and enjoy on their own.
 No fighting for food!

 What’s a good occasion for a dégustation?

 Not sure if a dégustation is the right choice for your event?
-Book a dégustation whenever you want an extended fine-dining meal that’s luxurious and sure to impress every guest at the table.
+Book a dégustation whenever you want an extended fine-dining that’s luxurious and sure to impress every guest at the table.
 It could be an anniversary, romantic dinner, birthday, or loving gift to someone close to you.

-Dégustations are great for special occasions with family or friends, for wine-lovers, or for newlyweds.
+Dégustations are great for special occasions with family or friends, for paired wine-lovers, or for newlyweds.
 They’re elaborate food experiences that make eating fun, interactive, and intriguing.
 You and your fellow diners will enjoy a steady stream of food and have the chance to chat about each dish as it comes out, exploring the range of flavours and sensations.

 You don’t have to worry about choosing what’s on the menu when it comes to a dégustation.
 The chef will typically showcase his specialities over several courses.
 You can expect an exceptional meal that’ll last on the palate as well as the memory.
 Of course, with CHEFIN there’s always the opportunity to input your own special ideas, favoured cuisines, and ingredients you’d like to see on the plates.